Bundesliga: Hansi Flick is perfect for Bayern Munich, but not just because of the football | DW | 04.04.2020

 Bayern are at a point in their history where the consolidation of their success and position as Germany's premier team is at least as important off the field as on it.
 That's the "maximum success" that Kahn is referring to.

-Elite brands want to associate themselves with the idea of perfection and aspiration, and the likes of Adidas and Audi remain so committed to Bayern because the club espouses those values too.
+Elite brands want to associate themselves with the idea of perfection and aspiration, and the likes of Adidas and Audi remain so committed to Bayern because the club also espouses those values.
 On the field, Bayern could afford to finish second a couple of times, off it they can't.

 Bayern have financial clout like no other team in Germany, and can always dip into the transfer market to buy themselves out of trouble, rather than rely on the genius of any particular coach.
 They had a genius coach in Pep Guardiola and it worked, but that remains the exception rather than the rule.